Easy Chicken Teriyaki Recipe (30 minute dinner)

 Quick & approachable — restaurant-quality flavor in under 30 minutes

 Originating in Japan, teriyaki was first made with fish or meat.
 Chicken eventually became the favorite, and Japanese immigrants brought it worldwide, adapting the sauce to suit local palates.
-Today, it’s a go-to comfort food in homes and restaurants everywhere.

 Why This Chicken Teriyaki Recipe Works